Kirvin Park Restoration

 GE is implementing a natural resource restoration project at Kirvin Memorial Park in Pittsfield, in consultation with the City of Pittsfield and the Massachusetts Subcouncil of the Housatonic Natural Resource Trustees (including the Massachusetts Department of Environmental Protection and the U.S Fish & Wildlife Service).

-Work is expected to begin in 2026 with invasive species removal, followed by landscaping, plantings, and maintenance in 2027, and will include refurbishing the trail bridge over Sackett Brook and improving trail conditions in wet areas.
+Work began in Spring 2026 with invasive species removal.
+This will be followed by landscaping, plantings, and maintenance in 2027, and will include refurbishing the trail bridge over Sackett Brook and improving trail conditions in wet areas.
 The park will remain open to the public throughout the project, except in designated restoration and staging areas.
 The section of trail adjacent to the work area may be closed for brief periods during work conducted immediately next to the trail to ensure public safety.
 Trail access south of Sackett Brook will be protected from work activities.
 The project will be monitored according to specific performance standards outlined in the Consent Decree to ensure successful habitat restoration.

 Download Fact Sheet